Music of Kenya: Hip hop

-Hip hop is a hugely popular style of music in Kenya.
-Artists rap in English, Swahili, the local Sheng slang or even in vernacular language like kikuyu (G.rongi), Kisii (Smallz Lethal) or dholuo (Gidi Gidi Maji Maji).
-One of its many popular genres is Genge which is showcased through artists such as Jua Cali, Nonini and Jimwat.
-There is also Kapuka rap, which is found with artists like Nameless.
-Female rappers like Needah of Grosspool Music and Xtatic, who got signed to Sony Music are taking the industry to another level.
-Others like Wangechi and Femi One are also doing the genre some justice.
+Kenyan hip hop artists rap in English, Swahili, the local Sheng slang or even in vernacular language like kikuyu (G.rongi), Kisii (Smallz Lethal) or dholuo (Gidi Gidi Maji Maji).
+One of its many popular genres is Genge, with artists such as Jua Cali, Nonini and Jimwat.
+There is also Kapuka rap, with artists like Nameless.
+Female rappers includ Needah of Grosspool Music and Xtatic, who got signed to Sony Music.
+Others include like Wangechi and Femi One.

-The country also boasts a large following of hardcore rap which is characterised by swift freestyle battlers and lyricists like Mc Mike G of 237 cypher, Bamboo, G.rongi,Jay Fourz, SDL, Abass Doobiez and Chiwawa.
+Kenyan hardcore rap which is characterised by swift freestyle battlers and lyricists like Mc Mike G of 237 cypher, Bamboo, G.rongi, Jay Fourz, SDL, Abass Doobiez and Chiwawa.

-The genre also boasts only two live performers; Juliani (formerly of Ukoo Flani) and Jemedari, a fresh rapper who draws his roots from Coastal influences.

 Camp Mulla, an alternative hip hop group, has had more success than any other Kenyan artist in history.
-As of 28 September 2012, they have won two CHAT Awards and have been nominated for prestigious awards such as the BET Awards, the MTV Europe Music Awards and the MOBO Awards.
+As of 28 September 2012, they had won two CHAT Awards and had been nominated for the BET Awards, the MTV Europe Music Awards and the MOBO Awards.